Grand Prix motorcycle racing: Tyres

-In 2008, the rules were amended to allow more tires per race weekend—18 fronts and 22 rears for a total of 40 tires.
-The lower number of tires per weekend was considered a handicap to Michelin riders.
-The only MotoGP team using Dunlop tires in 2007, Yamaha Tech 3, did not use them in 2008 but switched to Michelin.
+In 2008, the rules were amended to allow more tyres per race weekend—18 fronts and 22 rears for a total of 40 tyres.
+The lower number of tyres per weekend was considered a handicap to Michelin riders.
+The only MotoGP team using Dunlop Tyres in 2007, Yamaha Tech 3, did not use them in 2008 but switched to Michelin.

 For 2009, 2010 and 2011, a 'spec' tyre supplier, Bridgestone, was appointed by the FIM (with Michelin no longer supplying any tyres to MotoGP and returning to the category in 2016).
 For the whole season Bridgestone provided four specifications of front tyre, six of rear, and a single wet specification—with no qualifying specification.
 For each round Bridgestone provided only two specifications for front and rear.
 Tyres are assigned to riders randomly to assure impartiality.
 Jorge Lorenzo has publicly supported the mono tyre rule.

 At the end of the 2015 season, Bridgestone withdrew as tyre supplier of MotoGP.
 Following a formal tender, French tyre manufacturer Michelin became the official supplier for the 2016 season, marking their return to the series and testing began in Aragon immediately after the end of the 2015 season.

+After the first race of the 2025 season, it was announced that Pirelli will be the tyre supplier of MotoGP from 2027, which includes the Moto2 and Moto3 Championships using Pirelli since 2024.